mtiller/ModelicaBook/text/source/components/components/component_models.rst

 find a solution that is more accurate and, hopefully, doesn't violate the solution.
-However, if these refinement processes lead to a solution that is sufficiently accurate (*i.e.,* satisfies the accuracy requirements to within the acceptable tolerance) but that solution still violates any assertions in the system, then the simulation environment will do one of two things.
+However, if these refinement processes lead to a solution that is sufficiently accurate (*i.e.,* satisfies the accuracy requirements to within the acceptable tolerance), but that solution still violates any assertions in the system, then the simulation environment will do one of two things.
 If the ``level`` argument in the ``assert`` call is ``AssertionLevel.error`` then the simulation is